JanssenProject/jans/jans-cedarling/bindings/cedarling_ext_php_rs/README.md

 # cedarling_ext_php_rs

-This example uses `ext-php-rs` to create a PHP extension library from Rust code.
+This example uses `ext-php-rs` https://crates.io/crates/ext-php-rs to create a PHP extension library from Rust code.
 Follow the steps below to install and build the library.

 ## Steps to make it working

 NOTICE!!!
 Here is assumed that  your cedarling repository existed on the path: /var/www/html/cedarling/jans .
-If it is on the different path then you need to change prefixes on steps 1. and 4 to your correct ones.
+If it is under the different path then you need to change prefixes on steps 1. and 4 to your correct ones.

 1.